Spiraling financial chaos might be the only thing that can force the president to pull back from this conflict.

 The noteworthy phrase is “caught the White House’s attention.”
 The whole point of advertising this possible shift in investment funds is to scare Trump.

-The best-case scenario for ending the war quickly is if Trump is spooked enough by bad economic news to change course.
+The best-case scenario for ending the war quickly is that Trump is spooked enough by bad economic news to change course.
 Even then, it will be difficult to find an easy off-ramp.
-The Iranian government, having twice been humiliated by Trump attacking them during ongoing negotiations, is clearly not in the mood for a ceasefire.
-Rather, they seem eager to inflict as much damage as possible in order to restore respect for their deterrence capability.
+The Iranian government, having twice been humiliated by Trump’s attacking them during ongoing negotiations, is clearly not in the mood for a ceasefire.
+Rather, it seems eager to inflict as much damage as possible in order to restore respect for its deterrence capability.

 Jeet HeerTwitterJeet Heer is a national affairs correspondent for The Nation and host of the weekly Nation podcast, The Time of Monsters.
 He also pens the monthly column “Morbid Symptoms.”
 The author of In Love with Art: Francoise Mouly’s Adventures in Comics with Art Spiegelman (2013) and Sweet Lechery: Reviews, Essays and Profiles (2014), Heer has written for numerous publications, including The New Yorker, The Paris Review, Virginia Quarterly Review, The American Prospect, The Guardian, The New Republic, and The Boston Globe.